Wave turbulence and the kinetic equation beyond leading order: Discussion

 Although we focused on the occupation numbers of modes, the method presented here allows one to compute much more: it systematically gives the entire state, as a function of all the action and angle variables, perturbatively in the coupling of the nonlinear term.
 An important problem is to decide which quantity in particular provides an insightful characterization of the turbulent state, and to then compute it.

 \sss*{Acknowledgments} We are indebted to G.~Falkovich for making us aware of the Prigogine diagrammatic method and for valuable discussions.
 We thank M.~Srednicki for helpful discussions.
 The work of VR is supported in part by NSF grant 2209116 and by the ITS through a Simons grant.
 The work of MS is supported by the Israeli Science Foundation Center of Excellence (grant No.~2289/18).
+This work was also supported in part by BSF grant 2022113.